Churn rate definition

 - Having a responsive client support team

-- Implementing personalized messages that get send at key moments in time (for example just before customers are going to churn)
+- Implementing personalized messages that get sent at key moments in time (for example just before customers are going to churn)

 - Activating promotions and deals in order to make the renewal decision much easier